Click here for more details.

 Doctor of Nursing Practice

 Our Doctor of Nursing Practice (DNP) is an online nursing program designed to help nurses enhance their professional status and move ahead in the health care industry.
 The goal of the DNP program is to prepare you for advanced practice roles and as a clinical scholar.
 It focuses on the translation of theory, research, clinical practice, measurement of patient outcomes and transformation of health care systems to ensure quality and safety.

 Every state in the U.S. creates its own specific regulations about online enrollment of the students who live within the state.
 Some states require fees and/or application efforts that require a considerable investment of university resources.
-In an effort to maintain a reasonable tuition rate, Graceland’s nursing program does not currently accept students who live in Kentucky, New York, Maryland or North Carolina.
+In an effort to maintain a reasonable tuition rate, Graceland’s nursing program does not currently accept students who live in Kentucky, Maryland, New York, North Carolina or Tennessee.

 Graceland accepts students from Texas, but is not regulated in Texas under Chapter 132 of the Texas Higher Education Code.

 Graceland University is approved by the Washington State Nursing Care Quality Assurance Commission to provide practice experiences in Washington State for RN to BSN, MSN/FNP, MSN/Nursing Education, and DNP programs.

 The baccalaureate degree in nursing, master’s degree in nursing, and doctor of nursing practice at Graceland University School of Nursing are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).
 One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.